Cogut Institute for the Humanities

 Directed by Amanda Anderson, Director of the Cogut Institute for the Humanities and Andrew W. Mellon Professor of Humanities and English

 As part of the Collaborative Humanities Initiative, the Cogut Institute supports the development of new collaborative undergraduate courses across disciplines, divisions, and schools.
 In the spirit of Brown’s open curriculum, the Doctoral Certificate in Collaborative Humanities promotes forms of inquiry that adapt the resources of different disciplines to defined areas of research or specific research problems.
-Specially designed collaborative seminars and undergraduate collaborative courses explore long-range problems and questions as well as more timely and urgent issues.
+Specially designed collaborative seminars and undergraduate collaborative courses explore long-standing problems and questions as well as more timely and urgent issues.
 These programs offer students the opportunity to practice and further develop their collaborative skills.

-Undergraduate Collaborative Humanities
+Collaborative Humanities Labs

 Cogut Collaborative Humanities Fellowship